darkvc/MinecraftReflection/README.md

 builds a combined list of class and method/field mappings.

 Because this library pulls both Spigot's and Mojang's mappings, there will be class name mapping conflicts.
-To fix this, Mojang mappings will take precedence over Spigot/Bukkit mappings, so you are highly encouraged to use Mojang specific class/methods/fields names where it is possible.
+To fix this, duplicate mappings are stored together, and then each duplicate class/method/field will be tested.

 TODO: More readme writing.